Vancouver, British Colombia, Canada

 Six months later we learned we had been underreporting a key metric.
 Nothing critical, but embarrassing.
 We could not prove it tied back to the migration, but the timing matched.
 By then the old database was gone and overwritten.
 We adjusted going forward and filed it under “lessons learned,” which is corporate speak for ‘let’s never discuss this again.’
 The lesson, it turned out, was that 0.3 percent matters.
 We learned it thoroughly, then archived it with the rest of our institutional wisdom.

-Around the same time as our migration, a music-streaming company called Rdio worked out of the same building.
-They had thousands of users.
-I was one of them.
-When they admitted defeat to Spotify and shut down, they gave us three weeks to export our playlists.
+Around the same time as our migration, a music-streaming company worked out of the same building.
+They had thousands of users, and I was one of them.
+When they eventually admitted defeat to a larger competitor and shut down, they gave us three weeks to export our playlists.
 I never did.

 Someone else moved in and painted over their logo.
 The same fluorescent light, the same quiet hum, the same building that would later house our forgotten database.
 Only the logo changed.
 You would never know what was there before, or that thousands of hours of curation disappeared because everyone assumed it would still be there tomorrow.